wadefagen/waf.cs.illinois.edu/index.md

 # Hi, nice to have you here!

-My name is **Wade Fagen-Ulmschneider** -- I am faculty in the [Department of Computer Science](https://cs.illinois.edu/) in the [Grainger College of Engineering](https://grainger.illinois.edu/) at the [University of Illinois (UIUC)](https://illinois.edu/).
+My name is **Wade Fagen-Ulmschneider** -- I am faculty in the [Siebel School of Computing and Data Science](https://siebelschool.illinois.edu/) in the [Grainger College of Engineering](https://grainger.illinois.edu/) at the [University of Illinois (UIUC)](https://illinois.edu/).
 My passion is at the intersection of systems, data, and creating tools to nerd out with both systems and data -- particularly through interactive tools and data visualizations.
 In my work, I work to educate, encourage, and inspire you to change the world.

 In the past decade, I have had the honor to teach over 200,000 students between my open-access [courses at Illinois](/teaching/) and my [MOOCs](https://www.coursera.org/learn/cs-fundamentals-1)/[specalization](https://www.coursera.org/specializations/cs-fundamentals) on Coursera.
 In 2023, my [DISCOVERY platform](https://discovery.cs.illinois.edu/) work with [Prof. Karle Flanagan](https://kflan.stat.illinois.edu/) was [selected as one of the campus investments for growth](https://provost.illinois.edu/about/initiatives/investment-for-growth-program/fy24-funded-programs/) to establish Illinois as a national leader in data science education.